The world is ageing fast. By 2030, there will be more people over 60 than under 10. Already there are more adults over 60 than children under 5.

 The Global AgeWatch Index has been developed and constructed by HelpAge International from international data sets drawn from the United Nations Department of Economic and Social Affairs, the World Bank, World Health Organization, International Labour Organization, UNESCO and the Gallup World Poll.

-It has benefited from a global advisory panel of more than 40 independent experts in ageing, health, social protection and human development.
+The Index has benefited from a global advisory panel of more than 40 independent experts in ageing, health, social protection and human development.
+The Friends of Global AgeWatch Index group, chaired by Sir Richard Jolly, continue to provide support and guidance on its development.

 Data is needed for informed debate on ageing.
 Policy makers broadly agree that we can and should do better in measuring social and economic progress as a means to promote improvements.